Sebastian Ryall: Sydney FC

 Controversy surrounded Ryall during the 2014–15 A-League Round 17 clash vs the Melbourne Victory when he was awarded a penalty following a possession contest with Victory player Gui Finkler.
 Initial replays appeared to show Ryall simulating contact with Finkler's leg.
 At the time, Melbourne Victory were leading 2–1, and the resulting conversion of the penalty kick allowed Sydney FC to get back into the game.
 The decision to award the penalty was heavily criticized by media commentators, managers, players, and pundits alike, with former player and Fox Sports commentator Mark Bosnich reacting angrily to the decision.
 Melbourne Victory player Kosta Barbarouses claimed he had "lost respect" for Ryall over the incident.
 Ryall also drew criticism from Sydney FC coach Graham Arnold, and CEO of the club Tony Pignata over his reaction following the awarding of the penalty where he appeared to clip Finkler over his head.
 On 19 February, Ryall was cleared of diving by the FFA Match Review Panel, with the board taking two hours to clear him following reviewing slowed down footage, which showed Ryall's leg being clipped by Finkler.

 Ryall signed a two-year contract extension along with teammate Rhyan Grant midway through the 2014–15 A-League season, which will keep him at the club until the end of 2017.

 During Round 12 in a match against the Central Coast Mariners of the 2015–16 season, Ryall was handed the captain's armband after regular skipper Alex Brosque limped off with a recurring hamstring injury and both vice-captains Jacques Faty and Shane Smeltz starting on the bench.
 Ryall proceeded to earn multiple best on ground awards during his stint as skipper.

 Ryall scored his first A-League goal in three years on 25 November, heading a free-kick from Jordy Buijs home during Sydney's 3–1 win over Brisbane Roar.

 On 17 January 2018, Ryall had his contract terminated with Sydney FC at his request in order to seek a break from football, stating that he had grown "disillusioned" and grown out of favour with the sport.
-In doing so, allows for Ryall to pursue other opportunities outside of football and a hope to rekindle his passion for the game.
+Ryall never returned to professional football.